alibaba/MNNKit/doc/HandGestureDetection.md

 Gesture detection is a mobile AI solution SDK provided by MNNKit which provides accurate and real-time gesture detection and recognition capabilities.
-Application developers can develop AI / AR Applications with it.
+Application developers can develop AI / AR applications with it.

 ## Detection Content